ike9000e/Xinput-Modkey/readme.md

 	target process durning its startup.
 This is the module that, once configured, works independently by starting itself every time the game/program starts.

-	Unless it is desired to do this manually, GUI manager will attempt install procedure and will display any messages if something went wrong.
-	Installation doesn't modify any of existing game files, namelly executables; it only copies two or more files off of which, one is a proxy that enables Xinput Modkey to be attached to the game/program every time it starts - untill uninstalled.
-	For more details please see Manual Installation and Uninstallation below.
+	For more details please see "Manual Install" and "Manual Uninstall" below.